ShukhratbekDev/Generative-AI-Capstone-project/chat_with_data/DEPLOYMENT.md

 #### 5. Deploy

-1. Push your files to the Space repository
+1. Push your files to the Space repository (including the `Dockerfile`)
-2. Hugging Face will automatically build and deploy your app
+2. Hugging Face will automatically detect the Dockerfile and build the Docker image
-3. Wait for the build to complete (usually 2-5 minutes)
+3. Wait for the build to complete (usually 5-10 minutes for Docker builds)
 4. Your app will be live at: `https://huggingface.co/spaces/YOUR_USERNAME/YOUR_SPACE_NAME`

+**Note**: Docker builds take longer than SDK builds but offer more control and flexibility.

 ### Post-Deployment